IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 ### Intent Architect v4.3 beta release

-The 4.3 beta is available as a side-by-side install, so you can keep your current version of Intent Architect running along side the beta.
+The 4.3 beta is available as a side-by-side install, so you can keep your current version of Intent Architect running alongside the beta.
 The beta can be acquired from our [downloads page](https://intentarchitect.com/#/downloads) in the `Pre-Release(s)` section.

 ![Preview 4.3](./images/preview-4.3.png)